 - Identify the format of your proposed session.

 - Session summary (50 words maximum).
-If your session is accepted, this text will be used to promote the session.
+If your session is accepted, this text will be used in the final program and to promote the session.

 - Permission (yes or no) from you to record the session.

 Participation as a session chair, a session co-chair, a presenting author of a paper or poster, or speaker of any kind is limited to one session per person.
 For example, you may 1) chair one session, 2) co-chair one session, or 3) be the presenter of one paper or one poster.